-Through workshops and coaching Nicole began to receive and understand the Connected Families messages for herself, as if God was telling her, “You are safe with Me, and you are loved no matter what.”
+Through workshops and coaching Nicole began to receive and understand the Connected Families messages for herself.
+It was as if God were telling her, “You are safe with Me, and you are loved no matter what.”
 She finally knew it in her soul.
 She was ENOUGH.

 I no longer feel like God is constantly and deeply disappointed in me.
 God has made it so very clear to me that He sees me through the righteousness and perfection of Jesus.

 As Nicole basked in that truth she also realized she was called, capable and responsible to change the hurtful messages she was unintentionally sending to her girls.
-She dove into parent coaching with eagerness and vulnerability – no more passing her anxiety and shame on to her girls through critical, condescending parenting that communicated, “You are a problem.
+She dove into parent coaching with eagerness and vulnerability—no more passing her anxiety and shame on to her family.
+She stopped using critical, condescending parenting that communicated, “You are a problem.
 You are not enough.”
 What a difference it made!